kirru2198/Python/Loops/Strings/1_string_formatting.md

 ```

 * `{0}` refers to the first argument (`name`)
+> * {0} refers to the first value (name) you give to the function.
+> * In simple terms, argument means the input or value you pass into a function.
 * `{1}` refers to the second argument (`city`)

 You can also switch the order: